-For successful Deep Water Training (DWT), equipment is required to provide a balance between work and rest (so muscles do not fatigue prior to breathing).
-WaterART recommends utilizing equipment such as a buoyancy belt or a noodle to assist with the body’s support especially to enhance range of motion with each movement.
-Working out in deep water is more challenging than in shallow water because, in deep, the body’s center of balance is at the chest whereas, in shallow water, the balance is at the feet that are more easily anchored down to the pool floor.
+Working out in deep water is more challenging because, in deep, the body’s center of balance is at the chest whereas, in shallow water, the balance is at the feet that are more easily anchored down to the pool floor.
 In order to effectively work in deep water, each person must learn and maintain good balance skills to anchor the core muscles against buoyancy.
 This instructor program will provide a plethora of ideas and exercises using mainly buoyancy belts and/or noodles.
 Learn how to provide progressions for patrons who have experience in deep water with advanced aquatic equipment.

 Is There A Need For Specific Deep Water Training?